 Most but not all states allow LTCI Partnership plans and each state’s Medicaid and insurance requirements differ, so talk to the long-term care insurance provider to see if a partnership plan is available to you.

-To learn more about long term care insurance coverage, visit our Long Term Care Health Insurance Quotes page.
+To learn more about LTCI coverage, visit our Long Term Care Health Insurance Quotes page.